Aiven-Open/klaw-docs/docs/docs/Concepts/promotion.md

     where a higher environment has been configured. **Promote to \[Next Environment\]**
-4. Configure the number of Partitions and Replication Factor for the higher environment in the drop downs provided.
+4. Configure the number of Partitions and Replication Factor for the higher environment in the dropdowns provided.
 5. Confirm the promotion to the next environment by selecting **Submit Promotion to \[Next Environment\]**
 6. A Topic request is now created for team members to review and